Erazor1980/CarND-P4/writeup.md

 ![alt text][image5]

-As in the most of my python scripts, which are used in the main.py, there is a __main__ in which can be used to see some test output.
+As in the most of my python scripts, which are used in the `main.py`, there is a `__main__` which can be used to see some test output.

 In the `curvature.py` I implemented the function "calc_curvature", which additionally calculates the distance of the car to the center between the lines.
 Both values are returned by this function.